temporalio/temporal-learning/docs/getting_started/java/first_program_in_java/index.md

 ### Workflow Execution

-When you _start_ a Workflow, you tell the Temporal Server, "Track the state of a Workflow that uses this method signature."
+When you start a Workflow, the Temporal Server begins to manage and track it.
+This is called a Workflow Execution.
-This tracked state is called a Workflow Execution, and follows the code from the Workflow and Activity definitions you just saw through their lifetimes.
+The tracked state is the Execution's Event History.
+It follows the code from the Workflow and Activity definitions you just saw through their lifetimes.
-The Workflow Execution represents a complete history of the Workflow's lifetime, including its intermediate states, its retries, and so forth.
+It stores intermediate states, retries, and so forth.

+The Temporal Service persists each Event History.
+This supports seamless recovery of application state after crashes or failures and provides an audit log for debugging

-The Service breaks down the Workflow Execution into pieces, called Tasks.
+The Service decomposes the Workflow Execution into pieces, called Tasks.
 There are Workflow Tasks and Activity Tasks.
 Workers look for those Tasks on "Task Queues" (called "polling" for Tasks).
 That's why when you set up a Java Worker, you must tell it the Task Queue it should use to look for work.